Course Catalog

 5 units

 Explores Latin American culture through its cinematic art.
 Students are exposed to and participate in discussion, analysis, and commentary on important social, historical, and political issues presented in the films.
 Provides a greater understanding of Latin America, and works toward advanced communicative proficiency and comprehension of linguistic variations in countries such as Cuba, Argentina, México, Bolivia, Chile, and others.
-Prerequisite(s): SPAN 6 or SPHS 6 or placement into SPAN 156A via the online Spanish Placement Examination.
+Prerequisite(s): SPAN 6 or SPHS 6 or placement by assessment.
 (General Education Code(s): CC.)

 SPAN 156E